qingqibing/offline-maps-with-ionic-2-angular-and-leaflet/README.md

 Just do npm i and ionic serve to test the app
 ```

-Then, to run it, cd into `myTabs` and run:
+Then, to run it on devices:

 ```bash
 $ ionic cordova platform add ios